 EXPERIENCE THE OLD WEST

-AT CLEAR CREEK HISTORY PARK
+AT GOLDEN HISTORY PARK

 Pioneer life in the hills and canyons near Golden was harsh, difficult, and not for the faint of heart.
-Relive the experience by exploring the one-room schoolhouse, blacksmith shop, log cabins, hay barn and root cellar at the Clear Creek History Park.
+Relive the experience by exploring the one-room schoolhouse, blacksmith shop, log cabins, hay barn and root cellar at the Golden History Park.
 Visit the heirloom-breed chickens and discover a buzzing beehive.
 On select days, interact with costumed interpreters who enliven the landscape with cooking and blacksmithing demonstrations.
-Grounds are open seven days per week, sunrise to sunset.
+Grounds are open seven days per week, from sunrise to sunset.

 TOUR RENOWNED PUBLIC ART